Favourited 222 times

 Our names are Patrick & Valencia, and we both do different things throughout the day.
-Patrick works outside, and Valencia is in charge of the house and garden, and does the farmers markets, but has an autoimmune disease that makes housework and cooking a challenge.
-Patrick needs help outside with the animals, fencing, cutting lumber on thr sawmill, moving animals every day in the summer, and Valencia needs help with indoor jobs like cleaning, computer work, doing freezer inventory, organizing, baking, cooking supper, taking care of dogs, painting, gardening, harvesting, doing markets, etc.
+Patrick works outside with the animals and equipment, and Valencia is in charge of the house and garden, and does the farmers markets, but has an autoimmune disease that makes housework and cooking a challenge somedays.

 VEGETARIANS are welcome!!!
 We believe that we can all learn something from others, & even though we raise meat, we believe we can show the softer side of livestock raising, dispelling the bad images that all livestock growers are like the conventional factory farms.
 We are not a feedlot operation - we are 100% grassfed & believe in Joel Salatins methods, which we are striving to achieve.

-We started this farm 3 years ago, & the animals take up 80% of Patrick's time, so he could use a workaway to assist him with the daily animal chores including checks of the animals including baby cows and piglets being born, & spending time sitting with, petting and socializing the babies to human contact!
-You will love petting the baby animals!
+We started this farm 4 years ago, & the animals take up 80% of Patrick's time, so he could use a workaway to assist him with the daily animal chores including checking in on the baby cows and piglets being born, caring for the baby chicks.
+You will love petting the baby animals and barn kitties.
+Young cows are soooo fuzzy!

 We have 5 dogs who love to be petted, brushed and walked, so we consider taking them out for a stroll everyday an essential chore of our workaways! :-)